gilad4591/todolist-v1/README.md

 A simple WebApp of todo-list.
-On this WebApp you can add new items to list, remove them, mark as Done, and reset the list. i made it to practice NodeJS, EJS & Express.
+On this WebApp you can add new items to list, remove them, mark as Done, and reset the list.
+It was made to practice NodeJS & EJS.

 ## Developed with
 * HTML